Xmader/musescore-downloader/README.md

 The alternative method is to install this script as a Chrome or Firefox extension.

-You may install the browser extension directly from [addons.mozilla.org (for Firefox)](https://addons.mozilla.org/en-US/firefox/addon/musescore-downloader/) or [chrome web store (for Chrome and Chromium based browsers)](https://chrome.google.com/webstore/detail/mhdlcdhakmmikknpefblmnhdhjloanjc).
+You may install the Firefox extension directly from [addons.mozilla.org (for Firefox)](https://addons.mozilla.org/en-US/firefox/addon/musescore-downloader/).

-The up-to-date version can be found on the [Github Releases](https://github.com/Xmader/musescore-downloader/releases) page.
+The up-to-date versions of the Chrome and Firefox extensions can be found on the [Github Releases](https://github.com/Xmader/musescore-downloader/releases) page.

 ## Building Instructions